-Dubh Artach Lighthouse was established in 1872.
+Dubh Artach Lighthouse was established in 1872 and engineered by Thomas and David Stevenson.

 The gap between Rinns of Islay (1825) and Skerryvore (1844) led to many wrecks on the Torrin rocks of ships bound for America and the Baltic ports and opinion was that a light on Dhuheartach (or St John’s Rock) would enable vessels to find shelter in one of the many safe anchorages among the islands from Colonsay to Oban.